jlelong/LaTeX-Workshop-wiki/FAQ.md

 LaTeX Workshop does not support [code-server](https://github.com/cdr/code-server).

-## Visual Studio Online with self-hosted environments is not supported
+## Visual Studio Codespaces with self-hosted environments is not supported

-Visual Studio Online with [self-hosted environments](https://docs.microsoft.com/en-us/visualstudio/online/how-to/vscode#self-hosted) is not supported.
+Visual Studio Codespaces with [self-hosted environments](https://docs.microsoft.com/en-us/visualstudio/online/how-to/vscode#self-hosted) is not supported.

+## Visual Studio Codespaces has an issue with the internal PDF viewer

+Visual Studio Codespaces does not work well with the internal PDF viewer.
+See the [issue](https://github.com/MicrosoftDocs/vsonline/issues/11).

+## VSCodium is not officially supported

+[VSCodium](https://github.com/VSCodium/vscodium) is not officially supported.
+We do not help to resolve issues related to VSCodium.

 ## Visual Studio Live Share is not supported